princefishthrower/chrisfrew.in/src/content/blog/auth0-expo-and-react-native-authorization-code-grant-flow-with-pkce/index.md

 }
 ```

 and ensuring the returned value from the GET call has the same `state` value.
 This is one way of reducing your app's vulnerability to cross-site request forgery (CSRF) attacks.
-My `AsyncStorageService` and `getServer` are just helpful wrappers of mine which go around React Native's `AsyncStorage` and a standard `fetch` GET request, respectively.
+My `AsyncStorageService` and `getServer` are just helpful wrappers of mine which go aroundRReactNNative's `AsyncStorage` and a standard `fetch` GET request, respectively.
 I'll leave those for you to implement them how you'd like. :smile:

 Finally, the functions `toQueryString`, `URLEncode`, and `sha256` would probably best live in another functions file, like `util.ts` or similar.
 I've just put them all together in the same snippet for easy illustration.